manticoresoftware/openapi/docs/java/docs/SearchApi.md

 ## percolate

-> SearchResponse percolate(index, percolateRequest)
+> SearchResponse percolate(table, percolateRequest)

-Perform a reverse search on a percolate index
+Perform a reverse search on a percolate table

-This method must be used only on percolate indexes.
+This method must be used only on percolate tables.

-Expects two parameters: the index name and an object with a document or an array of documents to search by.
+Expects two parameters: the table name and an object with a document or an array of documents to search by.
 Here is an example of the object with a single document:

 ```